 Climbing stairs can also be difficult for people living with PAH.
 “The stairs are a killer, and I avoid them as much as possible,” a member said.

-One member recommended a technique called pursed lip breathing, which helps slow breathing and can relieve shortness of breath.
-“Have you tried pursed lip breathing?
+One member recommended a technique called pursed-lip breathing, which helps slow breathing and can relieve shortness of breath.
+“Have you tried pursed-lip breathing?
 I find it helps when I am walking, going up stairs, or just being busy and in a hurry,” they wrote.
 “Breathe in through your nose and breathe out through your mouth with your lips pursed together.
 I find my endurance is much better when I do that, and it allows a better exchange of air.”

-Another member agreed: “Practice your pursed lip breathing.
+Another member agreed: “Practice your pursed-lip breathing.
 It really does help with your oxygen saturation!”

 “I get bad anxiety when taking a shower or bath.
 I have to have a window cracked open or a small fan on,” another member offered.

 People with PAH may experience edema, or swollen feet and legs, due to fluid retention.
-Health experts recommend that people with PAH reduce their intake of sodium (salt) and fluids to help prevent fluid retention and the swelling that it causes.
+Health experts recommend people with PAH reduce their intake of sodium (salt) and fluids to help prevent fluid retention and the swelling PAH causes.
 Sodium is found in a variety of foods, including sweets, fruit drinks, and canned vegetables.
 You can learn more about reducing salt and fluids in this video from the Pulmonary Hypertension Association.

 “Fluid gain is our worst nightmare!
 Read your labels!
 Sodium is in everything!
 Try to keep your feet elevated when you sit down.
 If you have support stockings, wear them during the day when you’re up,” stressed one member.

+Members of myPHteam often talk about their strategies for preventing and reducing swelling.
 “When I see the swelling start, I get up and start walking around, which usually curtails the swelling,” a member said.

+When temperatures get too warm or too cold, people with PAH can have difficulty catching their breath.
+Weather management is an important part of living with pulmonary hypertension.
 One member had this advice: “With the increased temps and humidity, my shortness of breath is also increased.
 Trying to do more breathing exercises and keeping an inhaler on me!
 This is such a learning process!”

 “I've noticed a lot of us have insomnia and need to take naps to get through the day,” a myPHteam member wrote.